Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Residue models

-\addtocontents{toc}{ } I would like to thank Hartmut Wei\ss, whose encouragement and support where crucial in prompting the appearance of the present manuscript, and Steven Rayan for providing many insightful remarks.
-This work was supported by the DFG SPP 2026 priority programme ``Geometry at infinity".
+I would like to thank Hartmut Wei\ss, whose encouragement and support where crucial in promp\-ting the appearance of the present manuscript, Steven Rayan for providing many insightful remarks, and the anonymous referee for the careful revision of the manuscript and the constructive criticism provided.
+This work was supported by the DFG SPP 2026 priority programme ``Geometry at infinity''.